 Comforters that combine more quality materials, such as cotton outer fabric and natural down fill, are also more expensive (some of the best ones start off at $100).
 On a general note, more affordable comforters are made with materials that don’t have the best insulation properties, making them more suitable for summer use.
 Expensive comforters, made with natural down, are better at trapping warmth underneath, making them much more suitable for winter use.

-You might want to check: The Best Comforters for Summer
+You may want to read: The Best Comforters for Summer

 Blankets are made with a single layer of fabric and are typically rectangular-shaped.
 They are made with different kinds of fabric, and some of the most popular ones are made with wool or fleece.